freeCodeCamp/freeCodeCamp/curriculum/challenges/english/09-information-security/information-security-projects/stock-price-checker.md

 3. You will add any security features to `server.js`
 4. You will create all of the functional tests in `tests/2_functional-tests.js`

+**Note** Privacy Considerations: It is important to remain compliant with data privacy laws such as the [GDPR](https://gdpr.eu/what-is-gdpr/).
+One option is to get permission to save the user's data, but it is much simpler to anonymize it.
+For this challenge, remember to anonymize IP addresses before saving them to the database.
+If you need ideas on how to do this, you may choose to hash the data, truncate it, or set part of the IP address to 0.

 Write the following tests in `tests/2_functional-tests.js`:

 -   Viewing one stock: GET request to `/api/stock-prices/`